 Dermatology - With 3rd party software, this skin imaging software platform has the potential to facilitate more accurate diagnosis and management of a range of skin diseases, such as psoriasis, acne, vitiligo and dermatitis, to more serious and potentially fatal conditions of melanoma.

 Podiatry (diabetes) – Diabetic patients can suffer from loss of feeling in their feet potentially leading to foot infections which if left untreated may necessitate amputation for example.
 The RDI and AMI solutions can help podiatrists gain advance notice and clarity of potential issues.
-The key benefit being better patient outcome.
-Additional revenue is also a potential benefit for the podiatry practice through providing additional and better service for patients.
+The key benefit being a better patient outcome.
+Additional, revenue is also a potential benefit for the podiatry practice by providing additional and better service for patients.

-X-ray (radiology) – X-ray radiation has been and continues to be a major cause for health concern despite its very important benefit in patient diagnostics.
+X-ray (radiology) – X-ray radiation has been and continues to be a major cause for health concern despite its significant benefit in patient diagnostics.
 It is also not known for being able to render soft tissue visual detail in the way that MRI and ultrasound are for example.
-Both RDI service and AMI embedded technology enable use of pre-existing X-ray images to be used to acquire visualization of more detail.
+Both RDI service and AMI embedded technology enable the use of pre-existing X-ray images to be used to acquire visualisation of more detail.
 The key benefit is reduced radiation dosage which results in less risk to the health of the patient.
-Additionally, these solutions make it possible to now gain soft tissue detail from pre-existing X-ray images which leads to reduced costs as X-ray services are less expensive than MRI for example.
-Also, historic comparison of a patient’s previous X-ray images and current ones is made possible.
+Additionally, these solutions make it possible to now gain soft tissue detail from pre-existing X-ray images which lead to reduced costs as X-ray services are less expensive than MRI for example.
+Also, a historical comparison of a patient’s previous X-ray images and current ones is made possible.

 In the near future, it is expected that such a diagnostic platform will become an integral part of a smart diagnostics platform for remote clinical diagnosis.
 Dermatology clinics and hospitals can use this platform for the remote diagnosis of any type of skin disease, track the progress of a patient condition after treatment, and better engage patients in the treatment process by empowering them to take proper care of their skin health.

-According to the World Health Organization, between 2 to 3 million non-melanoma skin cancers and 132,000 cases of melanoma skin cancers occur globally each year.
+According to the World Health Organization, between 2 to 3 million non-melanoma skin cancers and 132,000 cases of melanoma skin cancers occur each year globally.
 Melanoma skin cancer is the most fatal of all skin cancer.
 2016 statistics from the American Cancer Society reveals that every 52 minutes, one person dies of melanoma.
-Statistics shows that between 1982 and 2011, the incidence rate of melanoma has almost doubled.
+Statistics show that between 1982 and 2011, the incidence rate of melanoma has almost doubled.
 In the US, the National Cancer Institute’s Surveillance, Epidemiology, and End Results (SEER) Program has estimated that the number of deaths due to melanoma in 2017 alone is to be 9,730.